 The scope of work for each worksite in the NWT is listed in Table 1-2.
-Refer to the map package in Appendix A for site characteristics and environmental features, such as watercourses, water bodies, and wetlands.
+Maps identifying the limits of the work areas, ice bridges, the North work camp site, and stationary hazardous materials and waste storage at PM-1, including environmental features, such as watercourses, water bodies, and wetlands are included in Appendix A.